PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 - `reward_normalize`: Whether to normalize the reward.
 - `cost_normalize`: Whether to normalize the cost.

-We have done some experiments to show the effect of these hyperparameters, and we log the best configuration for each algorithm in each environment.
-You can check it in the `omnisafe/configs/off_policy`.
+We have done some experiments to show the effect of these hyperparameters, and we log the best configuration for each algorithm to conquer all environments.
+You can check out the `omnisafe/configs/off_policy`.

 Generally, we recommend: